 A standard protocol that each state can specify in procurement to facilitate a plug-and-play approach to sharing operational data from electronic devices on modern winter maintenance vehicles.

 Public Comments on the Draft Protocol

 In February 2014, Clear Roads invited public input on the draft specification for a standard communications protocol.
 Clear Roads revised the protocol and again invited all interested stakeholders in the winter maintenance community and related vendor organizations to provide comments and feedback in September 2014.
 The protocol has been updated based on the comments received.
 The comments received and Clear Roads’ formal responses are available here.

-- A collaborative group of Clear Roads members and spreader and AVL vendors have developed a draft protocol (2011-2014).
+- A collaborative group of Clear Roads members and spreader and AVL vendors developed a draft protocol (2011-2014).

 - The draft protocol was posted for public comment in February 2014 and again in September 2014.